OpenDreamKit/OpenDreamKit.github.io/_posts/2017-04-24-first-project-review.md

 Is particularly advised the Best Western hotel (pages 8 and 9).
 Please each participant book separately their hotel rooms

+## Content of the Review

+- [Slides](http://opendreamkit.org/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation/) presenting what is expected.
+REMINDER: HAVE TO BE PRESENT:

+  - All WP leaders + Coordinator + project manager
+  - At least one representative per site

+- Will be examined by the Project Officer and the three Reviewers:
+   - the degree to which the work plan has been carried out and whether all deliverables were completed
+   - whether the objectives are still relevant and provide scientific or industrial breakthrough potential
+   - how resources were planned and used in relation to the achieved progress, and if their use respects the principles of economy, efficiency and effectiveness
+   - the management procedures and methods of the project
+   - the beneficiaries’ contributions and their integration within the project
+   - the expected potential scientific, technological, economic, competitive and social impact, and plans for using and disseminating results
+   - eligibility of the costs claimed
+   - compliance with other grant agreement obligations

 ## Tentative agenda